 Modern archery gadgets

-But a modern archery specialist might actually use them, so here are the main ones :
+But a modern archery specialist character might actually use them, so here are the main ones :

-A stabiliser is basically a shock absorber, lessening the felt weight release and vibration.
-This makes a bow quieter, and easier to keep on target for successive shots, in order to make tight arrow groups.
+A stabiliser is basically a shock absorber.
+It lessens the felt weight release and vibration.
+This makes a bow quieter, and easier to keep on target for successive shots.
 It also lessens fatigue when firing many arrows.

-Those are swivelling fins that raise and support the arrow as the string is drawn back, lining it up with the eye.
+Those are swivelling fins.
+They raise and support the arrow as the string is drawn back, lining it up with the eye.
 When the arrow is shot they softly slide away in order not to interfere with the arrow and its fletching.

-Laser rangefinders have no game effect, however – high-skill archers can precisely eyeball the target without a rangefinder, and in fiction mediocre bowmen will not hit anything important with or without electronic gadgets.
+Laser rangefinders have no game effect, however.
+High-skill archers can precisely eyeball the target without a rangefinder.
+And in fiction mediocre bowmen will not hit anything important, with or without electronic gadgets.

 Pendulum sights were also a common solution some years back, but are usually only useful at 25 metres or less.